Shipping segment’s performance spot on our expectations

 Short-term under contracts, long-term supply very low

 The war in Ukraine sparked an energy crisis and spurred inflationary pressures in most economies.
 China continued to fight the pandemic with severe lockdowns in major cities.
 This has resulted in lower GDP forecasts and fears of demand destruction from increasing commodity prices and rising interest rates.
-However, the supply side for Belships’ segment is historically low.
-Looking at the shorter period, the company stated that 97% of ship days in 3Q22 @ USD 24,200/d and 72% of ship days in the next four quarters @ USD 23,500/d are fixed, which are very solid levels, which signal for at least couple of strong reports upcoming.
-Thus, we are likely to make only limited changes to our estimates.Full Report
+However, the supply side for Belships’ segment is historically low, about 6% for Supramaxes and Ultramaxes and we are heading towards the lowest rate of supply growth in 30 years.
+58 Supra/Ultramax bulk carriers have been delivered year-to-date.
+Only 41 vessels are scheduled to be delivered for the remaining part of the year.
+103 vessels are scheduled to be delivered in 2023, however, it may be lower as some orders are usually, delayed, cancelled or incorrectly reported.
+In addition to this, carbon intensity-related EEXI regulations, reduced ordering availability and low secondhand vessel values, the scales are turning to operating with the existing fleet rather than thinking of the newbuilds.
+The company stated that 97% of ship days in 3Q22 @ USD 24,200/d and 72% of ship days in the next four quarters @ USD 23,500/d are fixed, which are very solid levels, which signal for at least couple of strong reports upcoming.
+We also state, that for the coming few years this will be a dividend case, expecting 11% and 8% dividend yields for 2023 and 2024 respectively.
+Thus, Buy is reiterated at a slightly lower NOK 24/sh (NOK 26/sh previously) Target Price.Full Report